Storage areas on HPC clusters

 Decommissioning

 Starting at the 2020.1 resource allocation period, storage decommissioning procedures have been established for the HPC storages.
-This to ensure predictable astorage for users and projects, and the provisioning more sustainable to Sigma2.
+This to ensure a predictable storage for users and projects, and the provisioning more sustainable to Sigma2.
 For more details, please visit the data decommissioning policies page.